Here’s a look at the life of Oscar-winning filmmaker Martin Scorsese.

 One of his early films, called “Italianamerican,” consisted of interviews with his parents, Charles and Catherine.

-, appeared in many of Scorsese's films, either in uncredited roles or small parts.
+His mother, Catherine Scorsese, appeared in many of Scorsese’s films, either in uncredited roles or small parts.

-Nominated for 12 Academy Awards
+Nominated for 14 Academy Awards, won once.

-awards, won three times.
+Nominated for 12 Primetime Emmy awards, won three times.

 1968 - Completes his first feature length film,”Who’s That Knocking at My Door?”